Teaching Assistant FAQ

 Your department/faculty mentor will evaluate your student teaching.
 Standardized teacher evaluation forms are available from the department.
 Feedback from such evaluations provides you with valuable data for your professional development as a teacher.

 UNCG has a university-wide final examination schedule and associated procedures about final examinations that must be followed.
 Specific procedures for grading, however, differ by department and instructor.
 Be sure to discuss grading procedures with your faculty mentor.
 Departments vary in the types of responsibilities for grading that are assigned to Teaching Assistants.

 For updated instructions on reporting grades, go to the University Registrar’s website: http://reg.uncg.edu/faculty/grading/

 There are numerous opportunities to develop your teaching and leadership skills offered throughout the year, both through the Graduate School and the University Teaching and Learning Commons.
-For example, you may be interested in enrolling in our Preparing Future Faculty program (PFF), which is part of our Preparing Future Leaders initiative.
+For example, you may be interested in enrolling in our Preparing Future Faculty (PFF) program.
 It offers valuable non-credit workshops on many aspects of teaching and learning.
 Upon completion of the program, a notation is made on your university transcript.
 In addition, I hope you will also take advantage of any training that may occur within your department.
 Your assigned faculty supervisor will also serve as a valuable resource and mentor.